elke-space4good/Energy-Poverty-JRC/README.md

 ### Earth Observation Data
 EO-Browser by Sentinel Hub: a really easy/user-friendly way to download Earth Obervation data, play around, visualize it and explore it.
-[Open here](https://apps.sentinel-hub.com/eo-browser/), you need to set up an account.
+Go [here](https://apps.sentinel-hub.com/eo-browser/), you need to set up an account.

 ### Gemeente Amsterdam Data (solar panel inventory and rooftop potential)
 'Extra' datasets by the Gemeente Amsterdam are shared for context.
 They are considered 'extra' as the marketplace doesn't need to upload an inventory of the existing solar panels in a city, this will instead be determined by the registered users (see requirements/comments point 2).

-Solar panels in Amsterdam: Go [here](https://maps.amsterdam.nl/zonnepanelen/?LANG=en).
+*Solar panels in Amsterdam:* Go [here](https://maps.amsterdam.nl/zonnepanelen/?LANG=en).

-Rooftop potential Amsterdam: 0.5 resolution data.
+**Rooftop potential Amsterdam:* 0.5 resolution data.
 Go [here](https://www.zonatlas.nl/amsterdam/).